 They are able to be enjoyed independently.
 They are quiet… AND low-mess.

-Activities for Quiet Time
+Calming Activities for Kids

 Playing with Tanagrams.
 Create a set of tanagrams from scrapbook paper and magnetic paper.
 These take up very little room and can entertain your kids for awhile.